rvsia/react-form-renderer/README.md

 }
 ```

-You are not limited by these.
-You can add your own or use only a few of them or combination of both.
-More detailed explanation of how this will impact the rendered form [can be found here](#form-fields-mapper).
+We are not limited by these component types.
+You can add your own type or use only few of them or combination of both.
+More detailed explanation of how this impacts the rendered form [can be found here](#form-fields-mapper).

-#### `name`
+#### `name: string`
 This is traditional html5 name attribute for input elements.

 #### `label`
 Label for form field.
-Its type is based on your component definition.
+The type is based on your component definition.

 #### `validate: Array?<Object>`
 Array of validation definitions.
 These are limited by the form renderer (Might be configurable in future).

-If you want to use out of the box validation, you must use this defined format:
+If you want to use out of the box validation, you must use this format:
 ```javascript
 const validate = [{
   type: string,